 Now that net metering under Assembly Bill 405 is back into effect, the move brings back companies like Sunrun and Vivint Solar, along with the joint venture of Tesla and SolarCity.
 Sandoval signed the bill at Tesla’s gigafactory in Storey County.
 The governor wooed Elon Musk and his company to build the massive complex in Nevada back in 2013, which made the move just two years later.

 Sandoval is now firmly behind net metering.
-He during the ceremony that the “bill restores the rooftop solar industry in Nevada by making sure rooftop solar owners are fairly credited for the clean energy they produce.”
-Sean Gallagher, Vice President of State Affairs at the Solar Energy Industries Association, for his actions.
+He said during the ceremony that the “bill restores the rooftop solar industry in Nevada by making sure rooftop solar owners are fairly credited for the clean energy they produce.”
+Sean Gallagher, Vice President of State Affairs at the Solar Energy Industries Association, praised the state’s governor for his actions.

 “Governor Sandoval deserves credit for his leadership on solar.
 History will show that today Nevada took an important step that will return it to its rightful spot as a top solar state.
 This law will give homeowners and businesses who may have wanted to go solar the assurances they sought, and we expect strong solar growth and jobs to follow.”